kokkos/kokkos-core-wiki/docs/source/API/core/view/view_alloc.rst

 .. cppkokkos:type:: WithoutInitializing

-   :cppkokkos:type:`WithoutInitializing` is intended to be used in situation where default construction of `View` elements in its associated execution space is not viable.
+   :cppkokkos:type:`WithoutInitializing` is intended to be used in situations where default construction of `View` elements in its associated execution space is not viable.
 This includes situations such as the construction of objects with virtual functions, or `Views` of elements which do not have a default constructor.
 Typically, this option is used in conjunction with manual in-place `new` construction of objects and manual destruction of elements.